 The worst thing a company can do at this point is say nothing.
 Even if there isn’t much to say.

 If you’re struggling with messaging right now, I have a few tips.
-I base these on my experience as an internal corporate communicator involved a fair share of crisis communications and as a freelance writer who’s helps with recent messaging.
+I base these on my experience as an internal corporate communicator involved in a fair share of crisis communications and as a freelance writer who has helped with recent messaging.
 Plus, like you, I’m receiving a ton of email communications these days from big companies like Delta and Best Buy to tiny businesses like a local massage studio.
 I analyze these not only as a writer, but as a customer.

 Here’s what those who are communicating via email are doing right:

 As companies scramble to figure out how this will affect operations, it’s often a knee-jerk reaction not to say anything until a firm plan is in place.
 Unfortunately, the longer you wait to send out a communication, the more worried and frustrated people become.

 The best thing to tell customers (or employees if this is internal) is that you’re aware of the situation, you’re working on a solution, and you’ll send more communications as you hammer out the details.

 That yoga studio I mentioned earlier?
 I had signed up for a membership March 5.
 Two weeks later, classes were cancelled.
 I didn’t receive an email, and I started wondering if I should pause my membership.
 I had to go to their website to get information.
 At least that was updated.
 But a customer shouldn’t have to work that hard.

 Yes, we’re all operating in a world where new information is coming out daily, but you can’t wait for the perfect time to say the perfect sentence.
 Say something good enough and get it out there.
 Especially in the age of social media, you just can’t sit on your hands, because customers will go on Facebook, Twitter, etc., to demand action.